 The monitoring councillors at our school are made up of a number of monitoring councillors representing St Winnow School and Lerryn School.
 We have a 'joint' monitoring councillor body.

-The monitoring councillors all have specific roles, with some attending Academy meetings at the Central office in Vistoria.
+The monitoring councillors all have specific roles, with some attending Academy meetings at the Central office in Victoria Business Park, Roche.

-Our Chair of Monitoring Councillors is Mr Dez Monks.
-He is a Foundation Monitoring Councillor
+Our Chair of Monitoring Councillors is Mrs Joanne Nicolle.
+She is a Foundation Monitoring Councillor

 Mr Robert Pearce is a Foundation monitoring councillor.